05 Mar A visit to Leith

-At the end of this block turn left to visit Tuechters Landing has a good selection of food and drinks.
-Through the back is a glass conservatory with lovely views over river of Leith and for those hot summer days there is a pontoon on the river for drinks should you wish to sit outside.
-For the whisky lovers they have a great selection of whiskies ranging in price with the most expensive on the top shelf and cheapest on the lower.
-If you can’t make up your mind you can pay £3.50 for a small rubber hoop which you can then try and throw over your preferred whisky bottle, and should it hook on you get a dram from the bottle.
-If you fail you are served a dram of Sheep Dip, yes, it is a whisky.
+At the end of this block turn left to visit Tuechters Landing .
+It has a good selection of food and drinks.
+Through the back is a glass conservatory with lovely views over river of Leith.
+On hot summer days there is a pontoon on the river for drinks.
+For the whisky lovers they have a great selection of whiskies.
+With the most expensive on the top shelf and cheapest on the lower.
+If you can’t make up your mind.
+You can pay £3.50 for a small rubber hoop.
+Which you then try and throw over your preferred whisky bottle.
+Should it hook on you get a dram from the bottle.
+If you fail.
+You are served a dram of Sheep Dip, yes, it is a whisky.

 On a Saturday morning till around 2-3pm there is a small farmers market outside Tuechters landing.

-Stewart Brewery have a lovely little shop in Bernard st, Leith mainly for carry out, but you can taste some beers through the back before you decide what to buy.
+Stewart Brewery have a lovely little shop in Bernard st, Leith mainly for carry out.
+But you can taste some beers through the back before you decide what to buy.
 Pilot brew down in Leith and you can try some of their range in Tuechters as well as the Lioness of Leith another popular haunt for the locals.

-Moving away from food and drink all together there is old whisky warehouse which is now a Antique showroom called Georgian Antiques onfour floors.
-It is treasure trove of furnitue and objet d’art Worth a visit but as most items are large pieces of furntiure very difficult to get in your hand luggage if flying home.
+Moving away from food and drink all together.
+There is old whisky warehouse which is now a Antique showroom called Georgian Antiques on four floors.
+It is treasure trove of furnitue and objet d’art.
+Worth a visit but as most items are large pieces of furntiure very difficult to get in your hand luggage if flying home.

 Leith Links is very important in the history of golf when in 1744 the first ever golf tournament was played over five holes.
 The thirteen rules used for the competition are still the basis of the rules of golf today.

-If you prefer a walk before a meal then you can either walk down Leith walk, from Princes street it is around 2 miles.
-You will take in a diverse range of shops catering for the different ethnic groups that live in the area, as well as some interesting bars, cafes and restaurants.
-On Elm Row near the top of Leith walk is Valvona and Crolla a great piece of Edinburgh food history this Italian Deli was established in 1934 which has a nice café through the back.
+If you prefer a walk before a meal then you can either walk down Leith walk.
+From Princes street it is around 2 miles.
+You will take in a diverse range of shops catering for the different ethnic groups that live in the area.
+As well as some interesting bars, cafes and restaurants.
+On Elm Row near the top of Leith walk is Valvona and Crolla a great piece of Edinburgh food history.
+This Italian Deli was established in 1934 which has a nice café through the back.

-The Walnut restaurant further down the Walk has an ever-changing menu check their Facebook page for latest menus.
+The Walnut restaurant further down the Walk has an ever-changing menu.
+Check their Facebook page for latest menus.
 They offer a BYOB (£5 corkage) with a very nice wine shop called Oddbins just across the road.

-Keeping on the Italian theme further down from Walnut is La Favortia and excellent place for Pizza, most Italians families that now live in Edinburgh come from Barga and surronding area which is just North of Lucca and Florence.
+Keeping on the Italian theme further down from Walnut is La Favortia and excellent place for Pizza.
+Most Italians families that now live in Edinburgh come from Barga and surronding area which is just North of Lucca and Florence.

-We are looking at offering a food walking tour in Leith but with COVID-19 this has been put on the back burner at present but we do still continue to run our Old and New Town food tour as a private tour for people travelling together.
+We are looking at offering a food walking tour in Leith but with COVID-19 this has been put on the back burner at present.
+But we do still continue to run our Old and New Town food tour as a private tour for people travelling together.